Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

       >**Note**: Please record **URL** in notepad you need this values in further tasks.

-   1. Get back to visual studio and paste URL to <Your Cosmos DB URI> and for cosmosDbName replace cosmos-<inject key="DeploymentID" enableCopy="false"/>
+   1. Get back to visual studio and paste URL to Cosmos DB URI and for cosmosDbName replace cosmos-<inject key="DeploymentID" enableCopy="false"/>

         >**Note**: Please record **Name** values in notepad you need this values in further tasks.

-1. For "blobServiceUri": "<Your blobServiceUri>", replace <Your blobServiceUri> with https://miyagiblobstorge<inject key="DeploymentID" enableCopy="false"/>.blob.core.windows.net/
+1. For "blobServiceUri", replace Your **blobServiceUri** with https://miyagiblobstorge<inject key="DeploymentID" enableCopy="false"/>.blob.core.windows.net/

 1. Leave default settings for  "cosmosDbContainerName": "recommendations","logLevel": "Trace"